sander/scala-macaroons/README.template.md

   Set(dateBeforeApril18, userIsWilleke, someOtherPredicate)
 ```

-Note that although we are using a set, we can use any function `Predicate => Boolean`.
-To verify, again:
+Note that although this particular example uses a set, we could have used any function `Predicate => Boolean`.
+One particularly useful type of function matches the prefix of the predicate (e.g. `date < `), parses the rest of the predicate and verifies this with data from the request context.

+To verify the macaroon, again:

 ```scala mdoc
 assertions.service.verify(macaroon2, predicatesForThisRequest).unsafeRunSync()
 ```

 ### Adding third-party caveats

+Although we could have a verifier function query some external service as a side effect, macaroons offer a better way.
+On our photo service, we could confine a macaroon to be used only within a certain context, asserted by for example an authentication service.
+The confinement is again expressed as a caveat, containing a challenge to be resolved at the authentication service.
+This is proven using a *discharge macaroon* issued by the authentication service, which could in itself contain caveats.

+To demonstrate this, first we will create a stub authentication service:

 TODO